asemio/SZXX/README.md

 (ocamlopt_flags -O3)
 ```

-### Can I run it on my _insert exotic CPU here_?

-SZXX assumes a 64-bit CPU architecture.

-It will probably work on 32-bit as well as long as the ZIP and XLSX files are small (<2Gb per zipped file or sheet).

-Please report back if you try it.

 ### Does it work on Windows?

 Maybe.
 Probably.
 It depends on [Eio's level of Windows support](https://github.com/ocaml-multicore/eio/issues/125).
 You'll probably need OCaml 5.1 too.